KrzysztofMarciniak/study/compsci/big-o-notation.md

 # Big O Notation
 Watch in this order.
 if you watch all these videos and pay close attention you will learn it extremely quickly.
-I suggest taking a break after 2 videos.
+I suggest taking a break every 2 videos.

 * [Learn Big O notation in 6 minutes 📈](https://www.youtube.com/watch?v=XMUe3zFhM5c)
 * [Big-O Notation - For Coding Interviews](https://www.youtube.com/watch?v=BgLTDT03QtU)